GoogleCloudPlatform/buildpacks/CONTRIBUTING.md

 bazel build "cmd/${runtime}/${buildpack}:${buildpack}.tgz"
 ```

-This will produce a tar archive containing the `/bin/build` and `/bin/detect`
+This will produce a tgz archive containing `buildpack.toml`, the `/bin/build`
-binaries, as well as any other files required by the buildpack.
+and `/bin/detect` binaries, as well as any other files required by the
+buildpack.

 ### Creating a builder